eaiman-shoshi/phonegap-paypal-plugin/README.md

 		  }

-		  // launch UI, the PayPal UI will be present on screen until user cancels it or payment completed window.plugins.PayPalMobile.presentPaymentUI("YOUR_CLIENT_ID", "YOUR_PAYPAL_EMAIL_ADDRESS",    "someuser@somedomain.com", payment, completionCallback, cancelCallback);
+		  // launch UI, the PayPal UI will be present on screen until user cancels it or payment completed window.plugins.PayPalMobile.presentPaymentUI("YOUR_CLIENT_ID", "YOUR_PAYPAL_EMAIL_ADDRESS",    "someuser@somedomain.com", ["1.99", "USD", "Awesome saws"], completionCallback, cancelCallback);

-A simple paypal phonegap plugin only for android and ios
+A simple paypal phonegap plugin only for android and ios.

 For any questions or information check out: http://www.technextit.com